Outdoor Entertaining Ideas & Ottawa’s Eat, Drink, Spring Festival!

 At Eat, Drink, Spring – there will be a workshop called Pati-Oh Canada that features a demo on how to grow herbs in your backyard garden and then how to use them to make tasty drinks like this one!
 The word is, you will also learn how to pack an exquisite picnic, oh, la, la.

 To be further inspired and delighted come join me at Eat, Drink, Spring!
 You’ll discover the latest Spring food and drink trends and get to sample everything around you.
-There is lots going on the whole weekend, so be sure to read more about the details of the festival here and download a complete schedule of events.

 Can’t wait for all the fun!
 See you there.